ashesh-0/Disentangle/README.md

 2. this increase leads to increase in variance of level 0.
 3. the gradient of top-down goes to 0.
 4. the gradient of bottom up also goes to 0.

+## July 12

+Just to be sure that I'm getting the good performance which I see in /5.
+I've started the training using that very commit.
+2 runs have been started.

+Configs:
+gnode11/2207/D3-M3-S0-L0/12
+gnode12/2207/D3-M3-S0-L0/13
+tur /home/ubuntu/ashesh/training/disentangle/2207/D3-M3-S0-L0/29 this crashed. running again. tur /home/ubuntu/ashesh/training/disentangle/2207/D3-M3-S0-L0/30

+/home/ubuntu/ashesh/training/disentangle/2207/D3-M3-S0-L0/12
+Rec:-0.760822 KL:0.038318
+Rec L1:-0.773517 Rec L2:-0.750618
+RMSE L1:0.1137 L2:0.1162
+PSNR L1:20.06 PSNR L2:27.67

+Since /12 achieved similar results, running the same on rutherford.
+/home/ubuntu/ashesh/training/disentangle/2207/D3-M3-S0-L0/17

+I see that in turing, a new conda environment was used on 20th June.
+There was an issue in the performance of the old model.
+So, it does not make much sense to pursue the multiscale approach.
+#TODO: find the experiment where 512 was the best performing model. use that configuration with the multiscale to see
+if it improves performance more significantly than what it does now.
+#TODO: enable lowerbound on the variance of the decoder.